protob/authentication-server/README.md

 # Authentication with JWT, Hasura claims and multiple roles

 This is a sample auth JWT service for authenticating requests to the Hasura GraphQL Engine.
-This also exposes login and signup endpoints.
+This also exposes login and register endpoints.
 Note that this repository can also be used in webhook mode in using the `/webhook` endpoint.
 The specifics of this repository is that it maps a `user_role` table to generate `x-hasura-allowed-roles` in the JWT claim so multiple roles can work with the Hasura Grapqh Engine as a backend of the application.

-The endpoints to manage users are very limited (it is only possible to create a new user through the `/signup` endpoint).
+The endpoints to manage users are very limited (it is only possible to create a new user through the `/register` endpoint).
 This is kind of a choice as this service is meant to be used for authentication only.
 The user and roles management can be done through the Hasura Graphql Engine or any other service accessing to the same database.

 ## Rationale